Living room: Overview

 In homes that lack a parlour or family room, the living room may also function as a drawing room for guests.
 Objects in living rooms may be used "to instigate and mediate contemplation about significant others, as well as to regulate the amount of intimacy desired with guests."

-A typical Western living room may contain furnishings such as a couch, chairs, occasional tables, coffee tables, bookshelves, televisions, electric lamps, rugs, or other furniture.
+A typical Western living room may contain furnishings such as a couch, chairs, occasional tables, coffee tables, bookshelves, televisions, electric lamps, rugs, carpet, or other furniture.
 Depending on climate, sitting rooms would traditionally contain a fireplace, dating from when this was necessary for heating.
 In a Japanese sitting room, called a washitsu, the floor is covered with tatami, sectioned mats, on which people can sit comfortably.
 They also typically consist of shoji, fusuma, and ramas which allow for the space to be very minimalistic and cohesive.
 Japanese living room design concepts contradicted UK and New Zealand ideals in the way that Japanese culture believed in warming the person, instead of the home.
 This consisted of owning a portable hibachi for cooking needs rather than heating needs, meanwhile people in the UK and New Zealand used fireplaces to warm the space and not for cooking needs.
 Japanese cultural belief systems affected their design characteristics in the way that ornamentation should be minimal while incorporating natural elements.

 Drawing room at the Harewood House, 18th century.